 2019 PSUs.
 In March and April 2019, the Company granted certain of its executives an aggregate of 872,073 PSUs, of which 523,244 PSUs had both performance and service conditions (the "Performance PSUs") and 348,829 PSUs had both market and service conditions (the "Market PSUs").
 The three Fiscal Year Performance Periods for the 2019 Performance PSUs are the years ended December 31, 2019, 2020 and 2021 (respectively, the "2019 Performance Period", "2020 Performance Period" and "2021 Performance Period").
 In the third quarter of 2019, the Company adjusted the goals for the 2019 Performance Period to reflect the changes to the Company's calculation of certain metrics.
 There was no incremental expense in connection with this modification.
 In March 2020, the Compensation Committee determined that the performance conditions for the 2019 Performance Period had been satisfied at the 30.493% level.
-As of December 31, 2020, the Company determined that the grant date criteria for the 2021 Fiscal Year Performance Period had not been established by the Company, and accordingly, no expense has been recorded related to this performance period.
+As of December 31, 2020, the Company determined that the grant date criteria for the 2021 Fiscal Year Performance Period had not been met, as the goals for the 2021 Performance Period had not been established by the Company, and accordingly, no expense has been recorded related to this performance period.